Star Trek: The Rebel Universe: Gameplay

 Star systems had between three and six planets.
 Once they had navigated to a system, the Enterprise could visit the individual planets using their impulse drive.
-Some of these were life supporting, which played a key role in the game.
+Some of these were life-supporting, which played a key role in the game.
 Once in orbit above such a planet, the player could use Kirk's screen to move to the transporter room.
 Here the player can select an away team, equip them with items picked up on previous missions, and beam them to the surface.

-On the surface the view changed to show a 3D wireframe display of a room, either empty, containing an item that could be picked up, or with and obstacle barring further progress.
+On the surface, the view changed to show a 3D wireframe display of a room, either empty, containing an item that could be picked up, or with an obstacle barring further progress.
 The graphics were not interactive, and this portion of the game was essentially a text adventure.
-Each member of the crew would offer a different solution to bypassing any obstacle, and the player had to decide which solution to use.
+Each member of the crew would offer a different solution to bypass any obstacle, and the player had to decide which solution to use.
 Choosing the wrong one could injure the crew or prevent further movement (hence one reason for multiple solutions, if a key element was no longer attainable).
-If they successfully bypassed an obstacle they would move onto the next room in series.
+If they successfully bypassed an obstacle they would move on to the next room in a series.
 When they reached the end of the "hallway" they often found nothing.
-In other cases the last room would contain a treasure of sorts, or a piece of equipment that was needed to bypass one of the obstacles on another planet.
+In other cases the last room would contain a treasure of sorts or a piece of equipment that was needed to bypass one of the obstacles on another planet.
 Others contained data banks that helped explain the mission and offered potential solutions to the game.

-Other aspects of game play included worm holes, space-borne dangers and life forms that could prevent conflict within a star system.
+Other aspects of gameplay included worm holes, space-borne dangers, and life forms that could prevent conflict within a star system.

 The game universe was relatively large, with 4,000 planets in total, so exploration could be extremely time-consuming, and the coordinate system could require something of a learning curve.
 And despite being on a five-year mission, the game clock would wind quickly during warp travel, drastically reducing the actual amount of time available to solve the game.
 Later versions of the game helped the user by providing a list of planets and the items they contained.